 How Does a No Closing Cost Refinance Work?

-A no closing cost refi sounds great, right?
+A no closing cost refinance sounds great, right?
 Almost too good to be true?
 Well in some ways, it is.
 The truth is, you will always end up paying somewhere to refinance a mortgage.
 Whether you pay up front or as part of the loan, you will be paying something – closing costs, origination fees or a higher mortgage rate.

-A no closing cost refi usually has an interest rate that is a bit higher to make up for the closing costs the lender paid for you.
+A no closing cost refinance loan usually has an interest rate that is a bit higher to make up for the closing costs the lender paid for you.
 The rate could be .5% higher over the life of the loan, which will cost you tens of thousands of dollars more in interest.